A significant shift happened in the cleaning industry when the production of microfiber cloths took off.

-Microfiber has replaced virtually all traditional cleaning cloths, and with good reason.
+Microfiber has replaced virtually all traditional cleaning cloths and with good reason.

 A great example of what microfiber can accomplish is its role in healthcare.
 Microfiber cloths remove up to 98% of bacteria and 93% of viruses with only water.
 Cotton, comparatively, removes less than a third of that amount.
-Microfiber cloths are now standard issue for all North American hospitals and health care providers.
+Microfiber cloths are now a standard issue for all North American hospitals and health care providers.

 Microfiber cloths are the gold standard in the cleaning industry.
 What’s important is knowing how to use them responsibly and eliminating the environmental impact.

 And finally, if you ever wonder how to clean your microfiber cloths, just follow the steps here.

 To learn more about sustainable living, check out our other blog posts.